maze/conekta/README.md

 This is a Go client package for the [Conekta][1] [REST API][2] for online and offline payments.

+This package was designed for v0.2.0 and is kept here for reference.
+If you're looking to work with an actively developed library that supports Conekta v0.3.0 you should take a look at [Boletia/conekta-go][4].

 ## Installation

 Pull the package with `go get`, as usual.